Explanation of Course Numbers

 MGT 3201.
 Leadership in Action.
 3 Credits.

-Leadership in organizations and in society.
-Consideration of whether leadership is a personal trait or a structured behavior and whether it is universal across domains or situation specific.
+Leadership in organizations and society.
+Consideration of whether leadership is a personal trait or a structured behavior and whether it is universal across domains or situation-specific.
 Modern and historical examples; issues of leadership in popular contexts.

 MGT 3202.
 Managerial Negotiations.
 3 Credits.

 Negotiation concepts, strategies, and tactics as applied to managerial situations.
 The nature of interdependencies; competitive and collaborative negotiations; negotiations involving third-party dynamics, such as mediation and arbitration.
 Employee relations, including employee rights; the impact of unions and collective bargaining on management practices.

 MGT 3203.
 Advanced Human Resource Management.
 3 Credits.

 The labor force and labor markets.
 The legal environment of human resource management.
 Human resource planning; employee recruiting, selection, training, development, compensation, motivation, discipline, health and safety.
 Prerequisite: BADM 3101.